Online dating: Government regulation

 U.S. government regulation of dating services began with the International Marriage Broker Regulation Act (IMBRA) which took effect in March 2007 after a federal judge in Georgia upheld a challenge from the dating site European Connections.
 The law requires dating services meeting specific criteria—including having as their primary business to connect U.S. citizens/residents with foreign nationals—to conduct, among other procedures, sex offender checks on U.S. customers before contact details can be provided to the non-U.S. citizen.
 In 2008, the state of New Jersey passed a law which requires the sites to disclose whether they perform background checks.

 In the People's Republic of China, using a transnational matchmaking agency involving a monetary transaction is illegal.
 The Philippines prohibits the business of organizing or facilitating marriages between Filipinas and foreign men under the Republic Act 6955 (the Anti-Mail-Order Bride Law) of June 13, 1990; this law is routinely circumvented by basing mail-order bride websites outside the country.

 Singapore's Social Development Network is the governmental organization facilitating dating activities in the country.
 Singapore's government has actively acted as a matchmaker for singles for the past few decades, and thus only 4% of Singaporeans have ever used an online dating service, despite the country's high rate of internet penetration.

 In December 2010, a New York State Law called the "Internet Dating Safety Act" (S5180-A) went into effect that requires online dating sites with customers in New York State to warn users not to disclose personal information to people they do not know.

+In the United Kingdom, Ofcom formally classified dating apps as "user-to-user" services under the Online Safety Act 2023 in guidance issued in January 2025.
+From July 2025, services such as Tinder, Bumble, Hinge and Grindr were required to implement what Ofcom termed "highly effective age assurance", with acceptable methods including photo-identification checks, facial-age estimation, credit-card verification and open-banking data.
+Non-compliance carries potential fines of up to 10% of global revenue or £18 million, whichever is greater.

+In the European Union, the Digital Services Act, which entered into force for all online platforms in February 2024, applies to dating apps as it does to other user-to-user services.
+Guidelines published by the European Commission in July 2025 under Article 28(1) of the Act set expectations around age assurance, safer-by-default design, the labelling of commercial content and content-moderation systems aimed at protecting minors.

+Australia, following its Online Safety Act 2021, developed an age-verification roadmap through 2023 and 2024 that resulted in phased obligations for dating services taking effect during 2025 and 2026.
+The Australian framework is technology-neutral, requiring providers to demonstrate that their chosen verification method is effective, privacy-preserving and accessible rather than mandating a single technique.